dongukmoon/vllm/docs/books/ch4/CUDA_KERNEL_EXPLANATION.md

 ## Overview

 This document explains the complete journey from a user's `vllm serve` command and client prompt requests all the way down to CUDA kernel execution on the GPU.
-It's designed for both beginners and intermediate experts.

 ---